× Close

 Mindfulness: this article describes the concept of Mindfulness in a practical way.
 After reading you will understand the basic principles of this powerful personal happiness philosophy.
 This article covers its meaning, origins, benefits and practical tips.
 Enjoy reading!
 Background of…

-Learned Helplessness Theory: this article provides a practical explanation of the Learned Helplessness Theory, developed by Martin Seligman.
-Next to what it is (the basic theory), this article also highlights the three elements, how to fix learned helplessness, the…
+Snyder’s Hope Theory: this article provides a practical explanation of Snyder’s Hope Theory, developed by Charles Richard Snyder.
+Next to what it is (definition and meaning), this article also highlights the three elements, the difference between Pathways and…

 PERMA Model of Wellbeing by Martin Seligman